Contact me now on 07989 137 034

 The participation in the group can help you with the following issues: anger and/or rage, addictive behaviours, sadness and depression, relationship and communication problems, difficulties in feeling proud as a man, feelings of loneliness.
 This can also be a healthy way to learn more about life in general within a safe and supportive group of men trying to achieve similar.

 For more information please contact me on 07989137034 or send an email to firstname.lastname@example.org.
 You will be able to arrange a meeting with me so that you can discuss the group and explore if this particular group is the best form of support you should be seeking in this time of your life.
 This consultation is free and there is no obligation to join the group if you feel it is not right for you.

 The group is governed by the group rules which are set by the members in the first meeting.
 Men usually sit in a circle however you will discover that there is a lot of space for freedom and creativity.

 Once the group have settled men share their thoughts and feelings in relation to what seems to be most important that evening or they follow a theme suggested by me.
 I provide topics and themes each evening however the group can decide whether to use them or not.
 There will be a session or two when certain topics will be a part of the programme, e.g. anger, communication.

 Each man is offered a space and time to express himself so that not only he feels a part of the group but also a group has a chance to develop into one which is safe and trusting with plenty of scope to carry out as much self-reflections as practically possible.

 The group provides a space for creative exploration of what hurts, what matters and what evokes your curiosity, therefore I might introduce various exercises including drawing, working in smaller groups or pairs, role playing or even singing.

 Counselling and psychotherapy for men

-I offer my counselling services from my London Bridge therapy rooms as well as in Waterloo.
+I offer my counselling services from my London Bridge and Borough therapy rooms.